 What is Focal Length in Photography?

-The lens focal length, provided in millimeters, is a setting selected by the photographer, which determines the field of view.
+The lens focal length, selected by the photographer, determines the field of view (FOV)

-- Focal length also has an effect on depth of field, as taught below.
+Focal length also determines the depth of field, as we will cover below.

 Example Images – Focal Length & Field of View

-As the focal length increases the field of view decreases and the subjects in the image become magnified.
+When the focal length increases, the field of view decreases, and the subjects in the image become magnified.

 14mm Focal Length